khalladay/khalladay.github.com/all/blog/_posts/2013-09-02-A-Simple-Flowmap.md

 title: A Simple Flow Map
 ---

 Water effects have always seemed firmly in the realm of people who have much more graphics experience than me.
-When the need for a river effect presented itself in my current project at work, I was first in line to suggest that we buy a solution, rather than roll our own.
+When the need for a river effect presented itself in a project I'm working on, I was first in line to suggest that we buy a solution, rather than roll our own.
 However, after surveying what was out there, it became clear that all the options available required us to sacrifice more frame time than I was willing to give up for one effect.

 Since I'm the only programmer on this specific project, this meant that building a river effect that satisfied our requirements fell to me.
 Since I'm much too stubborn to admit defeat without at least a quart of coffee drank and hours of sleep lost, it became time for water effects to become something that I did too.